 Use a spoon to scoop out mounds of cookie dough.
 Form the dough into cookie shapes (they will bake to the same size and shape you form them into) and place them on a baking sheet.

-Bake for 10 to 14 minutes or until browned around the edges.
+Bake for 9 to 14 minutes or until browned around the edges (bake 9 for chewier soft cookies and 12-14 for snappy cookies).

 Allow cookies to cool at least 10 minutes before removing from the cookie sheet and enjoying